meilisearch/specifications/text/0085-api-keys.md

 > 🚨 As a reminder, dumps must be stored in secure areas not accessible to the public or unaccredited persons.
 In general, you should avoid moving them off the host machine or do so via a secure channel as a security measure.

+### 2.2 Propagating `API Key` to snapshots.

+The generated API keys must also transit within a snapshot to facilitate the recovery of a MeiliSearch instance.

+> 🚨 As a reminder, snapshots must be stored in secure areas not accessible to the public or unaccredited persons.
+In general, you should avoid moving them off the host machine or do so via a secure channel as a security measure.

 ## 3. Future Possibilities

 - Add a generated id field to paginate the list of API Key.